 The panel will review these and other critical issues:

-- What are best practices for counsel in assessing the relevant risks inherent in the issuer's business plan and its industry, and how should counsel write those risks to best protect the client?
+- What are best practices for counsel in assessing the risks inherent in the issuer's business plan and industry, and how should counsel write those risks to best protect the client?

 - How have the Reg D amendments impacted the financial statement and other disclosures required for delivery to non-accredited investors?

 - Who gets sued in securities cases and why (i.e., how to avoid being among the defendants)?

 Mr. Cenkus focuses his practice on business law, and serves as a consultant to startups.
 He has extensive experience in... | Read More